OST-Observatory/OSTdata/README.md

 ProxyPassReverse /data_archive unix://${SOCKET_NAME}|http://%{HTTP_HOST}
 ```

-The first block of lines ensures that our Django weather station app trusts our web server, while the second block ensures that requests for static files are not directed to the Unix socket, as these files are supplied directly by the Apache server (see next step).
-The third block of commands directs requests to the 'data_archive' page to the Unix socket, and thus to our Django weather app.
+The first block of lines ensures that our Django data archive app trusts our web server, while the second block ensures that requests for static files are not directed to the Unix socket, as these files are supplied directly by the Apache server (see next step).
+The third block of commands directs requests to the 'data_archive' page to the Unix socket, and thus to our Django data archive app.
 Replace 'path_to_home_directory' with the actual path to your home directory.

 ### 3. Serve static files